Ding Ling: Life in the early People's Republic of China

 After 1949 proclamation of the People's Republic of China, Ding took up several important cultural and literary posts in the new government.
-These posts included editor-in-chief of the Journal of Art and Literature (which was the official platform for the CCP's literary policies) the director of the Central Literature Research Institute, the director of the Literature and Art Department of the CCP Propaganda Bureau, the party secretary and vice chairman of the Chinese Writers' Association, the editor-in-chief of "People's Literature", and the deputy secretary of the party group of the China Federation of Literary and Art Circles.
+These posts included editor-in-chief of the Journal of Art and Literature, the official platform for the CCP's literary policies.

 In 1949 and 1950, Ding criticized the base tastes of much popular literature, but also recognized that revolutionary literature was not yet well-developed.
 She called for the rejection of "the vulgar and outmoded butterfly literature style," but also emphasized that it was necessary to "do research on the interests of readers" in order to "keep[] the masses in mind."
 Ding favored worker-peasant-soldier literature and art but recognized that this form was "not yet very mature."

 In 1950, Ding founded the Literary Lecture Institute, one of the most widely-known programs for to encourage and develop workers to write.

 In 1954, Ding was awarded the second prize of the Stalin Prize for Literature for "The Sun Shines on the Sanggan River", and in 1954, Ding was elected to the PRC's first National People's Congress.